cgusti/CMSI-3510/README.md

 Wrote a branching dialogue program in C and inserted this new module into the Linux kernel to simulate a "conversation" in Terminal.
+This was done by writing a decision tree program and inserting a new module from within the linux kernel